 3. Keep old accounts open and use them sporadically

 Your credit score is affected by your credit history as well as how long you have been building your credit.
-This means that your old accounts will play a key role in defining the length of your credit history.
+Your old accounts play a key role in defining the length of your credit history.
 Keep old accounts open and make sure you use them from time to time.

 4. Report your on-time rent and utility payments